-Laurier’s Department of Mathematics offers a wide range of courses mathematics, applied mathematics, financial mathematics and statistics.
+Laurier’s Department of Mathematics offers a wide range of courses on mathematics, applied mathematics, financial mathematics and statistics.
 These topics represent dynamic, evolving areas of study with many fascinating applications.
 Mathematics and statistics are often used to solve problems from the sciences, arts, finance, economics and business.
 Once put within a mathematical framework, real-world problems and processes can be studied and solved in an efficient and reliable manner.
 To understand our modern world, a solid grasp of the fundamental methods of mathematics is essential!

 With facilities in the Bricker Academic and Science Research Buildings, our faculty, graduate students and postdoctoral fellows conduct research on:

 The department offers an Honours Seminar course, MA489, where undergraduate students have the opportunity to be directly involved in a research project with faculty members.